Aerys-Aeksio/Sudoku-rules/README.md

   </li>
   <li>
      <strong><u>Sandwich sum:</u></strong><br>
-     Digits between 1 and 9 in the indicated row or column must sum to the indicated value.
+     Clues outside the grid show the sum of the digits sandwiched between the 1 and the 9 in that row or column.
   </li>
   <li>
      <strong><u>X-sum:</u></strong><br>
-     Clues at the edge of the grid show the sum of the first X digits, where X is the first seen digit.
+     Clues outside the grid show the sum of the first X digits, where X is the first seen digit.
   </li>
   <li>
      <strong><u>Skyscrapers:</u></strong><br>